akruszewski/gibl/manuscript/chapter2.md

 For example, if we want to use hashing functions we would pick a package that implements these and use them.
 This allows us to put our focus on the design of our system instead of re-defining everything.

 Packages can be browsed at http://pkgs.racket-lang.org.
 They can be installed from the DrRacket GUI - we will be provided with an option to install a package when we try to use one that is available in the packages repository.
 Alternatively they can be installed using `raco pkg install <package_name>` from the command line.
-We will take the advantage of packages later.
+We will take advantage of packages later.

 To export objects from a package we use the syntax `provide`.
 As an example, let's create a few procedures and then save their definitions in a file called `utils.rkt` by clicking on `File > Save Definitions` on the top menu.